fayimora/FinalYearProject/README.md

 ## Description
 This repository contains every line of code I wrote for my BSc project.
+Report can be found [here](https://github.com/fayimora/FinalYearProject)

 `NBClassifier.py` can be used to train a NaiveBayes classifier.
 `TopicModelling.py` is used to detect themes in the dataset using gensim.